zenkavi/DescribedVsLearned_extensions/00_replication/taskTranslationToGorilla.md

-# Translating Psychtoolbox task into
+# Translating Psychtoolbox task into Gorilla

-- Approach: Use Task Builder 2 with Task Builder Scripts
+- Approach: ~~Use Task Builder 2 with Task Builder Scripts~~

 - Task details to be translated:
   - Random ITI for fixation cross (4-7 secs)